BillHertzing/Bill.Hertzing.github.io/_drafts/bills-blog-release-process.md

 commit the _site changes on main

 Switch to the Feature branch `SprintForRelease0.03.000`

 Run `git pull --rebase` to bring the bugfix patch into the feature development branch.

 sync the feature branch with the remote

 Do the same for any / all other branches being worked.

-## Release post, merge into `main` and update site version.
+## Release post, merge into `main` and update site version

 1. Commit the staged and unstaged changes.
 1. Follow the [Site Minor Release checklist](TBD - anchor in another document?, `..Part 03`)
   - Correction to pull.
 Don't use git pull rebase -i main just use git rebase -i --onto main.
 If the post branch's base is still pointing at the same commit as the HEAD of main, there will be a message that there are no commits.
 Abort the rebase and move on.
 1. As often as necessary, commit changes, using `Chore commit Production build` .
   ***Note: if publishing runs over midnight, "nnndays ago" used in multiple places, gets updated, and multiple files may get changed.
 1. Squash the post's branch's commits, see [Final soft reset and commit on the `Post<insert name>` branch](ToDo: link) .